Lest We Forget………………………………..Never

 Check out my books by clicking on the links at the top of the page.
-Monk’s Orchard is my latest.
-Here is just one review:
+Kurofune in particular is a historical work of fiction that centers on the Pacific War.

 “I have just finished reading this novel by John Morrison.
 Like his other books, this was an impressive and enjoyable read.In this book, the author chooses a theme so different from his first novel.
 This alone is impressive ;that he can range to themes so vastly different.
 His character development is again strong and the great amount of historical research that he has done is evident.
 Using a narrator to span the generations is an interesting and effective literary device.
 Let us hope that Mr.Morrison has more equally interesting novels in store for us.”